 Why is updating your Magento 2 important?

-Staying in the loop with the latest Magento releases can really work in favor of your web store.
+Staying in the loop with the latest Magento releases can work in favor of your web store.
 Going with an older platform version, on the other hand, might bring up some security concerns and even affect how well your shop performs.

 When you choose to install the most recent Magento version, you’re safeguarding your business against issues like slow loading, the possibility of losing store access, data breaches for both you and your customers, malware injections, and even potential legal compliance issues.